AdyGCode/ajg-ictprg302-at1/ReadMe.md

 ![img_14.png](assets/img_14.png)

-You will not have an starred templates but we will resolve this.
+You will not have any starred templates, but we will resolve this.

-To add files that are associated with a particular application, framework or language we simply tick the box next tot he name.
+To add files that are associated with a particular application, framework or language we simply tick the box next to the name.

 ![img_15.png](assets/img_15.png)

 To make a 'template` a favourite we locate it in the list, select it by clicking on the name, then clicking the * at the top of the list:

 ![img_16.png](assets/img_16.png)

-This adds the tempalte to the list of starred ones (favourites).
+This adds the template to the list of starred ones (favourites).

 Our suggested list is: